omarfarukk/java-discount-repository/README.md

 * JDK 1.8 to be installed  in the system
 * Sonar Qube Server 7.4 to be installed in the system and make it up and running with default sonar port 9000.
 * Maven 3.5.0 to be Installed in the system
+* Spring Tool SUite / Eclipse Latest version installed with "The ObjectAid UML Explorer for Eclipse" Plugin

 #4. build / execute the project, Generate static Code Analysis and Code Coverage
 =================================================================================